Team-cenTinal/Investor-Buddy/README.md

-# INVESTOR-BUDDY
+# InvestorBuddy

 **Version 1.0.0**

 A platform that gives you a peek into the future revealing how your investments will perform so that you can manage you wealth and plans accordingly.

-Warren Buffett once said
+Warren Buffett once said:
 >“If you don’t find a way to make money while you sleep,
 >you will work until you die.”